mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-Members are removed from the group in a similar way, as an update
+Members are removed from the group in a similar way, as a Commit
 is effectively removing the old leaf from the group.
-Any member of the group can generate a Remove message that adds new
+Any member of the group can generate a Remove proposal followed by a
+Commit message that adds new
 entropy to the group state that is known to all members except the
 removed member.
 After other participants have processed this message,
 the group's secrets will be unknown to the removed participant.